Princess Antonia, Duchess of Wellington: Career

 In 2007, she was appointed as the President of The Guinness Partnership, an affordable housing charitable society in the United Kingdom, and was appointed an Officer of the Order of the British Empire in the 2008 Birthday Honours for services to social housing.
 Prior to serving as president, she had been a member of the Partnership's Board of Trustees since 1976.

-In 2008 Antonia was appointed as a fellow of Eton College, serving as a member of the college's governing body.
+In 2008, Antonia was appointed as a fellow of Eton College, serving as a member of the college's governing body.
 She is also a fellow of King's College, London.
 She opened Maggi Hambling's War Requiem & Aftermath, a cultural exhibition at King's College.

 In 2009, she became the Chairwoman of the Royal Ballet School, serving until December 2019.
 As chairwoman, she helped lead the school's Healthy Dancer Programme and fundraised for the school's academic programs.

-In 2023, she attended the Coronation of Charles III and Camilla, where her husband carried Queen Mary's Crown in the royal procession.
+In 2023, Antonia attended the Coronation of Charles III and Camilla, where her husband carried Queen Mary's Crown in the royal procession.
 Later that year, she sat in the royal carriage with King Charles III and Queen Camilla in the King's procession at Royal Ascot.

 Personal life

-On 3 February 1977, she married Charles Wellesley, Marquess of Douro at St Paul's Church, Knightsbridge in London.
-Notable guests at the wedding included Queen Elizabeth The Queen Mother, the Prince of Wales, Princess Margaret, and the Duke and Duchess of Kent.
-She is godmother to Lady Gabriella Kingston, daughter of Prince & Princess Michel of Kent.
+On 3 February 1977, Antonia married Charles Wellesley, Marquess of Douro at St Paul's Church, Knightsbridge in London.
+Notable guests at the wedding included Queen Elizabeth the Queen Mother, Charles, Prince of Wales (later King Charles III), Princess Margaret, and the Duke and Duchess of Kent.
+She is godmother to Lady Gabriella Kingston, daughter of Prince & Princess Michael of Kent.
 When her husband succeeded his father as the 9th Duke of Wellington, she became the Princess of Waterloo in Belgium and the Netherlands, the Duchess of Victoria in Portugal, the Duchess of Wellington in the United Kingdom, and the Duchess of Ciudad Rodrigo in Spain.
 They have five children, including Lady Mary Wellesley and Lady Charlotte Wellesley.